- Ontario College Certificate

 |MATH1330||Piping Systems Calculations

-Description: The successful completion of this module will enable the apprentice to apply trade safety principles, select, use and maintain trade tools, equipment and measuring devices, identify the properties and installation methods of plumbing pipes, use piping tables and other devices to determine fitting allowances, the principles and installation procedures for domestic hot water systems, water heating systems and explain the principles, components and types of drain plans, stack elevations, wastes and venting.
-It will also enable the apprentice to explain the Ontario Plumbing Regulation and use it to determine proper trap sizes, drain sizes, and vent sizes and their applications.
+Description: The successful completion of this course will enable the students to apply trade safety principles, select, use and maintain trade tools, equipment and measuring devices, identify the properties and installation methods of plumbing pipes, use piping tables and other devices to determine fitting allowances, the principles and installation procedures for domestic hot water systems, water heating systems and explain the principles, components and types of drain plans, stack elevations, wastes and venting.
+It will also enable the student to explain the Ontario Plumbing Regulation and use it to determine proper trap sizes, drain sizes, and vent sizes and their applications.

 Description: The successful completion of this unit will enable the apprentice to install various types of materials: steel, cast iron, copper, ABS plastic and Uponor piping.
 In addition, the apprentice will be able to: rough-in water supplies, wastes, vents and set plumbing fixtures.
 Students will: thread, groove, solder, and bend various types of pipe commonly used in plumbing.